matthewww/cloud-lab-chronicles/docs/learning/AI-900vsAI1-C01.md

 **AI1-C01**

-Fundamental concepts and terminologies of AI, ML, and generative AI, including responsible AI1.
+Fundamental concepts and terminologies of AI, ML, and generative AI, including responsible AI.

 ## Machine Learning on Azure
 #### AI-900